 Cast: Jessica Chastain, Jason Clarke, Jennifer Ehle, Mark Strong

-Watch Zero Dark Thirty online in the UK: Netflix UK / iTunes / Prime Video (Buy/Rent) / TalkTalk TV / Google Play
+Watch Zero Dark Thirty online in the UK: Netflix UK / Sky Cinema / NOW / Apple TV (iTunes) / Prime Video (Buy/Rent) / TalkTalk TV / Google Play

-That realism explodes into handheld excitement for the final 30 minutes, an electrifying slice of action that takes place in pitch-black silence.
+That realism explodes into handheld suspense for the final 30 minutes, a slice of action cinema that takes place in pitch-black silence.
 Even here, Bigelow doesn’t let you think ahead; when the decisive gunshot occurs, it’s not until afterwards that anyone realises what’s happened.